apocalypticartcollective/eft/listen.md

 https://echofuturetruth.com/feed.xml

-## Share (IRL)
+## Share the Story (IRL)

 Have a <a href='https://littlefreelibrary.org/map/' target='new'>Little Free Library</a> in your neighborhood?
 Or a friendly bookstore or coffee shop?
-Download the poster and share the story (PDF suitable for printing will open in a new page):
+Print the poster and share the story (PDF suitable for printing will open in a new page):

 <div style="text-align:center">
 <a href='/assets/images/poster.pdf' target='new'><img src="{{ '/assets/images/poster.png' | relative_url }}" /></a>